- Money pump

 Any money paid to obtain the ticket does not count towards the stake for the game.
 An example of the type of tickets available are:

-• Ticket A gives a chance to play a game where you stake 1 for a 50:50 chance of winning5- more desirable
+- Ticket A gives a chance to play a game where you stake 5- more desirable

-• Ticket B gives a chance to play a game where you stake 1 for a 1:20 chance of winning100.- more valuable
+- Ticket B gives a chance to play a game where you stake 100.- more valuable

 In these 2 arguments case, B represents intransitive preference, as opposed to A